Tamia: 2005–2013: Between Friends and Beautiful Surprise

 In order to gain more creative control over future projects, Tamia left Elektra amid its merger with Atlantic Records in 2005 and decided to go independent, founding her own record label Plus One Music Group.
 Unlike previous projects, she only consulted longtime contributor Shep Crawford to work with her on her fourth studio album.
-A rather intimate process, the pair met on a daily basis in an Orlando recording studio to write and produce new songs, with Rodney "Darkchild" Jerkins providing additional material late into the production of the album.
-Alluding to her working relationship with Crawford, it was eventually titled Between Friends, and first released in South Africa in May 2006 in South Africa, followed by a worldwide distribution in the fourth quarter of 2006.
-A moderate commercial success, it number 66 on the Billboard 200, while peaking at number 2 on Billboard's Independent Albums.
+A rather intimate process, the pair met on a daily basis in a recording studio in Orlando, Florida, to write and produce new songs, with Rodney "Darkchild" Jerkins providing additional material late into the production of the album.
+Alluding to her working relationship with Crawford, it was eventually titled Between Friends, and first released in May 2006 in South Africa, followed by a worldwide distribution in the fourth quarter of 2006.
+A moderate commercial success, it peaked at number 66 on the Billboard 200, while peaking at number 2 on Billboard's Independent Albums.
 Its first two singles, "Can't Get Enough" and "Me", both reached the top 30 on the Hot R&B/Hip-Hop Songs chart.

 In November 2009, Greatest Hits, a compilation album, was released in South Africa.
 The same year, Tamia announced that she was working with Crawford to form a supergroup called TDK along with singers Kelly Price and Deborah Cox.
-Their joint album The Queen Project failed to materialize however due timing issues and label politics.
+Their joint album The Queen Project failed to materialize, however, due to timing issues and label politics.
 In August 2012, Tamia's fifth studio Beautiful Surprise was released on Plus One and EMI Music.
-The singer worked with a vast of different producers on the album, including Chuck Harmony, The Runners, and Carvin & Ivan.
+She worked with a vast of different producers on the album, including Chuck Harmony, the Runners, and Carvin & Ivan.
 Beautiful Surprise earned a mixed reception from music critics and debuted at 23 on the Billboard 200 and at number six on the Top R&B/Hip-Hop Albums.
-Lead single "Beautiful Surprise", co-written by Claude Kelly and Salaam Remi, peaked at number 24 on the Hot R&B/Hip-Hop Songs.
+The lead single "Beautiful Surprise", co-written by Claude Kelly and Salaam Remi, peaked at number 24 on the Hot R&B/Hip-Hop Songs.
 Both the single and its parent album received nominations in the Best R&B Song and Best R&B Album categories at the 55th Annual Grammy Awards, while garnering Tamia a Soul Train Music Award nomination at the 2012 Soul Train Music Awards.
-In support of Beautiful Surprise, Tamia joined R. Kelly during his The Single Ladies Tour from October until December 2012.
+In support of Beautiful Surprise, Tamia joined R. Kelly during his the Single Ladies Tour from October until December 2012.